a-hansen/aon/README.md

   - Minor parenting fixes.

 _3.1.0_
-  - Added Jsoniter to the benchmark, wow fast!
   - Now compatible with jdk 1.5
   - Removed idea and findbugs from the gradle script.